 Protect Your Record | Let A Des Moines OWI/DUI Defense Attorney Represent You

-In Iowa, drunk driving is called operating while intoxicated (OWI, often called DUI).
+In Iowa, drunk driving is officially known as operating while intoxicated (OWI, often called DUI).
 This is a serious offense.
 Even though people from all walks of life with no criminal history make the mistake of driving under the influence, the state of Iowa prosecutes OWI aggressively.
 If you have been charged with OWI, you need an experienced Des Moines OWI defense attorney who can walk you through the legal process and defend you against these charges.

 At Spellman Law, P.C., we limit our practice to OWI and other criminal defense matters so that our clients get the most focused representation possible.
 Our Des Moines OWI defense attorneys will give you an honest assessment of your case and defend you from OWI charges.